TEXAS GARDENING CHECKLIST: MARCH

 Add fullness with size and color in your landscape with blooming shrubs and perennials like azaleas or hibiscus.
 Regardless of what you are planting, always remember to choose plants with similar sunlight requirements, like full sun or partial shade, and water needs.
 Bloom times can vary which will create an ever-changing garden, all year long.

-Annual color needs a well-draining soil like Calloway’s Flower Bed Garden Mix or Calloway’s Premium Potting Soil.
-Calloway’s Flower Bed Mix is ideal for your garden area or flower garden.
+Annual color needs a well-draining soil like Calloway’s Premium Flowerbed Garden Soil or Calloway’s Premium Container Potting Soil.
+Calloway’s Premium Flowerbed Garden Soil is ideal for your garden area or flower garden.
 It contains special ingredients that saves and regulates water levels in your soil.
 It does so by absorbing excessive water when it is plentiful, and then releasing that water back into the soil as needed.
-In addition, Calloway’s Flower Bed Mix lightens soil with expanded shale and coco fiber, composted fines and peat moss that conditions soil.
+In addition, Calloway’s Premium Flowerbed Garden Soil lightens soil with expanded shale and coco fiber, composted fines and peat moss that conditions soil.
 Plus, a slow release fertilizer is included to give your plants a great start.

 When should I start my spring lawn care?